Kentucky State Marching Band Championships: The 2006–2008 finals

-2009-2018
+2009–2018

 In 2009, for the first time in history, all of the previous state champions retained their titles.
 Though the evening was not without surprises, especially in 5A where Madison Central took 2nd place behind Lafayette, while Paul Laurence Dunbar placed fourth, falling out of the top two for the first time since 2001.
 North Hardin placed 3rd, trailing Madison Central by only a few tenths and Lafayette claimed another state title, bringing its total to 16.

 2010 proved to be an intensely exciting year for marching competition.
-In class 1A, Beechwood regained the governors cup after Williamstown had won it for three years in a row, and Mayfield made its second state finalist appearance in school history.
+In class 1A, Beechwood regained the governor's cup after Williamstown had won it for three consecutive years, and Mayfield made its second state finalist appearance in school history.
 In Class 2A, Glasgow took home its second state championship (the first being in 1986), upsetting the reigning state champion Washington County.
 Green County made its second consecutive state finalist appearance.
 Danville made its second finalist appearance in 2010, its first time and last time in finals was 1986.
 In class 3A, Adair County won another title, winning its 19th state championship and first under former Elizabethtown and John Hardin director Tom Case.
 Bourbon finished second in 3A.
 Taylor County placed third and made its first appearance in state finals since 1992.
 The reigning 4A champion, Madisonville-North Hopkins, was challenged by Grant County, Madisonville placed fourth in the mornings semi-final round, but claimed the championship once again at finals.
 In class 5A, Dunbar had an exceptional year.
 Repeatedly outscoring the other bands all season, defeated Lafayette, winning its sixth championship.
 Lafayette placed second.
 Madison Central took fourth place, behind North Hardin, who finished third for a fifth consecutive year.

 The 2011 KMEA SMBC Finals was held at WKU for the first time since the 2006 season.
-In Class 1A, Beechwood defended its title for its first ever back-To-back championship.
+In Class 1A, Beechwood defended its title for its first-ever back-To-back championship.
 In Class 2A, LaRue County won the championship with defending champs Glasgow moving down to fourth.
 Adair defended its 3A title while Bourbon placed second.
 This gave Adair County their 20th State Championship, the first program to achieve this feat.
-Madisonville North-Hopkins won yet another Class 4A championship while Grant County stayed in second, John Hardin finishing in third place and first time finalist West Jessamine claiming fourth.
-In Class 5A, Eastern High School made the finals for its first time, being placed third and knocking out perennial finalist North Hardin.
+Madisonville North-Hopkins won yet another Class 4A championship while Grant County stayed in second, John Hardin finishing in third place and first-time finalist West Jessamine claiming fourth.
+In Class 5A, Eastern High School made the finals for the first time, being placed third and knocking out perennial finalist North Hardin.
 Madison Central, after finishing in sixth place in their regional quarterfinals, claimed fourth place.
 The fight for number one between Dunbar and Lafayette was particularly intense; repeatedly outscoring each other throughout the season, but on finals night Dunbar dominated the competition and won its seventh state championship title.